Stanford Adult Tennis School

 Director Brandon Coupe

-Brandon Coupe enters his tenth year as Assistant Men's Tennis Coach at Stanford University.
+Brandon Coupe enters his eleventh year as Assistant Men's Tennis Coach at Stanford University.
 During his time as an assistant coach on The Farm, Coupe has helped guide the Cardinal to a 162-88 record, nine consecutive NCAA Tournament appearances and four straight 20-win seasons from 2009-12.View Brandon Coupe's Bio ⟩

 Coupe's recent contributions were highlighted with All-Americans Bradley Klahn and Ryan Thacher anchoring the Cardinal's singles lineup during their four-year careers.
 Under Coupe's tutelage, Klahn and Thacher flourished at the top two spots of the lineup.
 Klahn produced a career record of 130-34 and captured the 2010 NCAA singles title, while Thacher won at least 20 matches in every season en route to compiling a 94-46 career mark.